PA Server Monitor System Requirements

 * Database size is affected by how often the monitors run, how many there are, and how long the data is kept.

 The amount of required disk space varies widely based on the amount of data to store in the database.
-The program files are approximately 30 MB (includes 20 MB of map graphics), and report files are roughly 10 MB.
+The program files are approximately 650 MB, and report files and logs are roughly 50 MB.
 A 'typical' installation (where the default monitors are used on a single computer) would use roughly 5 MB for the database files.

 Database Size Estimator Spreadsheet.xlsx